bbauska/JS-Basics-Unlock/README.md

 &#45;

-Re-declaration and Re-assignment: Understanding the differences between var let, and const, along with their scopes and proper use cases, is critical for writing robust and error-free JavaScript code.
+<p>Re-declaration and Re-assignment: Understanding the differences between var let, and const, along with their scopes and proper use cases, is critical for writing robust and error-free JavaScript code.</p>

-## 2.4 Performing Operations: Basic Operators
+<h2 id="ch2-4">2.4 Performing Operations: Basic Operators</h2>

-### 2.4.1 Arithmetic Operators and Their Use
+<h3 id="ch2-4-1">2.4.1 Arithmetic Operators and Their Use</h3>

-Arithmetic operators in JavaScript include the more familiar ones such as addition ( + ), subtraction (
+<p>Arithmetic operators in JavaScript include the more familiar ones such as addition
+( + ), subtraction ( - ).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 29.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">